MicrosoftDocs/customer-voice/cv-docs/create-survey.md

 ## Add an image to a survey header

 You can add an image, such as logo, to your survey header.
 When you add an image to the survey header, it's displayed in the upper-left corner of the survey.
+The image must be within the following parameters:
+- Maximum file size: 5 MB.
+- Supported formats: BMP, GIF, JPEG, and PNG.
+- Resolution: Less than 800 x 600 (width x height)
+- Aspect ratio: 4:3

+**To add an image to a survey header**

 1. Open the survey in which you want to add an image, and then select the survey header.